 In an office, desk spaces are set up to help protect employee health and safety, for example, back and neck conditions.
 If someone is working from a laptop on a couch in an Airbnb, this could pose a health risk.

 Employers have a legal obligation to ensure their employees work in a safe environment.
-This becomes challenging when the employer isn’t present to mitigate these health and safety risks.
+This becomes challenging when the employer isn’t present to put preventative measures in place to mitigate these health and safety risks.

 Employees who thrive in a busy office environment may not find it that easy to work somewhere else.
 Highly sociable employees may feel isolated when they’re not with their colleagues.